Matching With Pre-Existing Binding Agreements: The Agreeable Core: A Proof of Existence: The Propose-Exchange Algorithm

-Despite the impossibility of recovering a complete lattice over the agreeable core as in the classic model of stability, we show that a (decidedly narrower) result continues to hold.
+Despite the impossibility of recovering a complete lattice over the agreeable core as in the classic model of stability, I show that a narrower result continues to hold.
 Given that the lattice structure failed in the example because two competing cycles exist in the agreeable core, an astute reader may conjecture that the lattice structure continues to hold for workers and firms who do not lie in such cycles.
-Suggestively, say that $\age$ is a \textit{free agent} in $\mat$ if $\age$ lies on a linear, complete, and alternating path of $(\Age, \rema, \mat)$.
-Our first lemma justifies our terminology: \begin{lemma} If $\mat$ is in the agreeable core, then there are no blocking pairs among free agents in $\mat$.
-Moreover, every free agent $\age$ in $\mat$ weakly prefers $\mat(\age)$ to being unmatched. \end{lemma} The proof of \cref{lem:nofreeblockingpairs} shows that these agents are \say{free} to form blocking pairs because each can satisfy a sequence formed by alternating edges from $\rema$ and $\mat $.
-Free agents resemble the agents in the classic model.
+Suggestively, say that $\age$ is a \textit{free agent} in $\mat$ if $\age$ lies on an acyclic, complete, and alternating path of $(\Age, \rema, \mat)$.
+My first proposition justifies my terminology: \begin{proposition} If $\mat$ is in the agreeable core, then there are no blocking pairs among free agents in $\mat$.
+Moreover, every free agent $\age$ in $\mat$ weakly prefers $\mat(\age)$ to being unmatched. \end{proposition} The proof of \Cref{pro:nofreeblockingpairs} shows that these agents are \say{free} to form blocking pairs because each can satisfy a sequence formed by alternating edges from $\rema$ and $\mat $.
+Free agents resemble the agents in the classic model: their $\rema$-partner (if any) is not concerned with the partner she finds.